Blog · Review Essay · Last reviewed June 25, 2026

 The Book

-Control and Freedom was first published by MIT Press in 2006, with a later paperback listed by MIT Press in 2008.
+The official MIT Press listing gives Control and Freedom a hardcover publication date of December 23, 2005 and a paperback publication date of September 26, 2008; Simon Fraser University's faculty profile conventionally lists the book as MIT, 2006.
 The current MIT Press page describes it as a work bridging media archaeology and visual culture studies, organized around the emergence of the internet as a mass medium and the strange pairing of freedom with control.
 The paperback listing gives 364 pages, 62 illustrations, and an open-access edition through MIT Press Direct.

 Chun is not treating the internet as a neutral communications layer that was later captured by platforms.
 She is interested in the political fantasy built into network culture from the start: the idea that technical access, interactivity, visibility, and connectivity could stand in for democratic life.
 The book moves through cyberpunk, fiber optics, webcams, pornography regulation, face recognition, racialized empowerment narratives, public/private distinctions, and the management of interactivity in Neuromancer and Ghost in the Shell.